 So I decided I needed to work for myself.
 The only other business model was to rent a booth in a salon (be an independent contractor) but the laws in Minnesota were clear: I needed a Manager’s License to do this.
 This would require an additional 2500 hours behind the chair and I’d have to work for someone else to achieve that.
 Patrick and I combed through the laws and rules until we found a loophole.
 If I was a salon owner, I could do hair as long as I had someone around with a Manager’s License.
 So I made sure that everyone who rented a booth from me had their Manager’s License so I could work too.
 That was the best option for me.

-The way it worked when I rented booths was that I would provide the space, credit card processing (Square wasn’t a thing yet), and my “contractors” rented their chair and could use my shampoo and product or not.
+The way it worked when I rented booths was that I would provide the space, credit card processing (Square wasn’t a thing yet), and my “contractors” rented their chairs and could use my shampoo and product or not.
 Housekeeping and reception were shared duties.
 They each paid a flat weekly rate or they’d get a discount if they paid for the month upfront.

 How did you go about setting up your business?